 Christopher Kondon is a partner in the firm’s Labor, Employment, and Workplace Safety practice.
 He represents management in all aspects of employment law, including employment related litigation.
 Christopher regularly counsels a broad spectrum of clients on issues such as terminations, employment discrimination, wage and hour, FMLA, ADA, OSHA, restrictive covenants, employment policies, and trade secrets.

 Christopher has experience representing public and private companies in unfair competition matters, employment discrimination and harassment, and class action wage and hour litigation.
 He has extensive litigation experience at all procedural levels, including successful trials and appeals, having tried nine cases to verdict.
 He has also handled numerous administrative proceedings before various state and federal agencies, as well as arbitrations before private tribunals.

 Christopher has also handled matters in the areas of intellectual property, entertainment litigation and other commercial disputes.

-- Recognized in The Best Lawyers in America® for Litigation-Labor and Employment Law, 2023
+- Recognized in The Best Lawyers in America® for Litigation-Labor and Employment in Los Angeles, 2023-2024

 - Named Public Counsel's 2006 Pro Bono Volunteer Advocate of the Year, Consumer Law Project